-St. Thomas Aquinas spent the rest of his life studying the writings of Aristotle and the like and working out one of the most thorough integrations of faith and reason that had been made until that time and has not been equaled since.
+St. Thomas Aquinas spent the rest of his life studying the writings of Aristotle.
+Like and working out one of the most thorough integrations of faith and reason that had been made until that time and has not been equaled since.
 Twelve hundred years after St. Paul first preached the Gospel in Athens, this integration of faith and reason would reach maturity with St. Thomas and his publication of his Summa Theologica.
 Many consider the Summa the high-water mark of Western thinking.
 What better man to undertake such a task – synthesizing the complexity of Aristotle with faith in the divine – as one who was both an intellectual and a mystic, for the very life of Thomas Aquinas was a personification of the integration of faith and reason.

 What does all of this have to do with the theme of this essay, considering that St. Thomas never really directly addressed Euthyphro’s dilemma?
 The answer lies not so much in what St. Thomas said, but in the subsequent negative reaction to St. Thomas by other theologians and philosophers.
 It was this reaction and controversy concerning Aquinas’ teachings that eventually opened the door to the modern age.
 History would have been a lot different if philosophers and theologians would have continued to build upon Aquinas, making corrections when necessary rather than opposing him to the extent that they did.
 The West would look a lot different today.